Programmatic and clinical guidance

 COVID-19 and HIV: 1 moment, 2 epidemics, 3 opportunities—how to seize the moment to learn, leverage and build a new way forward for everyone’s health and rights (UNAIDS): This report highlights how the HIV response can help to jump-start an accelerated response to COVID-19 in ways that can help to ensure that such efforts do not come at the expense of the HIV response or other essential health priorities and that errors learned from the HIV response are not repeated.

-Early reports indicate that children infected with SARS-CoV-2 tend to be asymptomatic or exhibit mild symptoms.
+Early reports indicated that children infected with SARS-CoV-2 tend to be asymptomatic or exhibit mild symptoms.
 See:

 - Coronavirus Disease 2019 in Children (CDC): This morbidity and mortality report describes aggregated characteristics, disease progression and clinical outcomes in children in the United States from February 12–April 2, 2020.